 - 19.11.1.
-Parents' right to educate their child at home applies equally where a child has special educational needs (SEN), including if they have an Education, Health and Care (EHC) Plan, but the education provided must be "suitable to the child's age, ability, aptitude and SEN". https://www.gov.uk/government/publications/send-code-of-practice-0-to-25 - 19.11.2.
+Parents' right to educate their child at home applies equally where a child has special educational needs (SEN), including if they have an Education, Health and Care (EHC) Plan, but the education provided must be "suitable to the child's age, ability, aptitude and SEN".
+Please refer to the government SEND code of practice. - 19.11.2.
 Parents may also home educate children who have SEN but do not have EHC plans.